milosolutions/mcrypto/README.md

-\anchor MCrypto
 [TOC]

 Milo Code DB main ([online](https://qtdocs.milosolutions.com/milo-code-db/main/) | [offline](\ref milodatabasemain))

 # Description

 Cryptographic API for Qt applications.
 It allow to encode and decode AES 128, 192, 256 in CBC, ECB or CFB modes.
-It is using OpenSSL libraries or included Qt-AES.
+If OpenSSL isn't included, [Qt-AES](https://github.com/bricke/Qt-AES) will be used.

 # Building